noelwelsh/noelwelsh.com/content/posts/2023-12-19-understanding-vm-dispatch.md

 - function / call and return: subroutine dispatch
 - function / tail call: direct threaded dispatch

-## Conclusions

 To me using duality to understand these different techniques is very satisfying.
 It means I can keep one mental model that is realized in different ways depending on the programming language features available.
 For example, if I have full tail calls (or some equivalent, like labels-as-values) then I can implement direct threaded dispatch.
 Without full tail calls, perhaps I use subroutine threaded dispatch instead (which I can view of as trampolining direct threaded dispatch, but that's a slightly different story.)
 In this conceptual approach resonates with you, I encourage you to signup for the [book's newsletter][scala-with-cats], where I'm sharing copies of the second edition.

 You may also wonder about performance.
-I'm my experiments, subroutine dispatch is about sixty thousand times (yes, really) faster than switch dispatch for a very simple benchmark.
+I'm my experiments subroutine dispatch is about sixty thousand times (yes, really) faster than switch dispatch for a very simple benchmark.
 If you're interested in the code, I have a [repository][stack-machine] with all the experiments I tried.
 I'm still exploring these performance differences, but my best guess is that subroutine threaded dispatch is easier for the Hotspot compiler to optimize, which brings far larger performance improvements than anything that interpreter optimizations can bring.
 Writing an interpreter to work with a JIT compiler is itself an interesting problem, and one that seems under-explored, but that's a topic for a different post.

 [scala-with-cats]: https://www.scalawithcats.com/
 [stack-machine]: https://github.com/scalawithcats/stack-machine